Anesthesia and Sedation

 Several medications are available to help create more relaxed, comfortable dental visits.
 Some drugs control pain, some help you relax, and others put you into a deep sleep during dental treatment.
 You and your dentist can discuss a number of factors when deciding which drugs to use for your treatment.
 The type of procedure, your overall health, history of allergies and your anxiety level are considered when determining which approach is best for your particular case.

 Your dentist might recommend that your child be administered anesthesia or sedation to relax them in order to safely complete some dental procedures.
-Click here to download questions to ask your dentist before your child undergoes any type of anesthesia.
+Here are some questions (PDF) to ask your dentist before your child undergoes any type of anesthesia.

 Local anesthesia is a type of anesthetic used to prevent pain in a specific area of your mouth during treatment by blocking the nerves that sense or transmit pain, which numbs mouth tissues.
 Your dentist may apply a topical anesthetic to numb an area in preparation for administering an injectable local anesthetic.
 Topical anesthetics also may be used to soothe painful mouth sores.
 Injectable anesthetics may be used in such procedures as filling cavities, preparing teeth for crowns or treating gum disease.